Active network management for electrical distribution systems: problem formulation, benchmark, and approximate solution: Notation

-We denote by $\bm{s}^{(3)}_t \in \mathcal{S}^{(3)}$ the part of the system's state that, at time $t \in \mathcal{T}$, keeps track of past realizations of the uncertain phenomena (.i.e. wind speed, solar irradiance, and consumption levels).
-Its purpose is solely to improve the accuracy of the stochastic model.
+We denote by $\bm{s}^{(3)}_t \in \mathcal{S}^{(3)}$ the part of the system's state that, at time $t \in \mathcal{T}$, keeps track of past realizations of the uncertain phenomena (i.e. wind speed, solar irradiance, and consumption levels) and contains the optional auxiliary modeling variables.
+Its purpose is to improve the accuracy of the stochastic modeling and to allow the representation of processes that are required for some reward functions (see Section~\ref{sec:reward}).
 The number of past values can be different for each phenomenon and, we have

-where $N_{loads}$, $N_{ir}$ and $N_{v} \in \mathbb{Z}_0^{+}$.
-The value of these parameters has to be determined when instantiating the presented abstract decision model (see Section~\ref{sec:test}) and a value of $1$ for any of these parameters means that the corresponding phenomenon is modeled using $\bm{s}^{(1)}$ only.
+where $N_{loads}$, $N_{ir}$, $N_{v} \in \mathbb{Z}_0^{+}$, and $N_{aux} \in \mathbb{Z}^{+}$.
+The value of these parameters has to be determined when instantiating the presented abstract decision model (see Section~\ref{sec:test}).
+A value of $1$ for the three former parameters means that the history of the corresponding phenomenon consists of $\bm{s}^{(1)}$ only, while a value of $0$ for the latter parameter means that there is no auxiliary variable.
+We denote thereafter the vector of the $N_{aux}$ auxiliary modeling variables by $\bm{s}^{\mathrm{(aux)}}_t$.